The Politics of Hate: Community, Societal, and Global Responses

-On behalf of the International Network for Hate Studies and the Hate and Hostility Research Group at the University of Limerick we would like to invite you to take part in our second biennial conference “The Politics of Hate: Community, Societal and Global Responses.”
-Since the INHS’ inaugural conference held at the University of Sussex in 2014, the relevance of hate studies has become even more pronounced, with the current refugee crisis; the rise of the far right in Europe; increasing discussions about racism in policing in the United States; and state sanctioned policies of homophobia and transphobia.
-The conference will address broad themes such as how is hate crime and hate experienced at the global and community level?
-What are the latest international policy developments?
-What is the influence of those developments on national efforts to understand and tackle hate crime?
+On behalf of the International Network for Hate Studies and the Hate and Hostility Research Group at the University of Limerick we would like to invite you to take part in our second biennial conference, “The Politics of Hate: Community, Societal, and Global Responses.”
+Since the INHS’ inaugural conference held at the University of Sussex in 2014, the relevance of hate studies has become even more pronounced, with the current refugee crisis, the rise of the far right in Europe, increasing discussions about racism in policing in the United States, and state sanctioned policies of homophobia and transphobia.
+The conference will address broad themes such as how hate crime and hate is experienced at the global and community level, what the latest international policy developments are, and what influence these developments have on national efforts to understand and tackle hate crime?

 Who is the conference for?

 The conference is for scholars, civil society organisations, public service providers, practitioners, and policy makers who are working on ways to better understand and combat hate and hate crime.
 It will provide a unique opportunity to engage with colleagues from around the world who will come together to discuss issues which are common to those working in the area of hate crime, as well as provide an opportunity to generate links and networks with those practicing and working in other jurisdictions.
 It will be inclusive of all sectors and will use a variety of formats to promote discussion and engagement across all attendees and speakers including: panel discussions, workshops and group-based problem solving activities, and seminar papers/presentations.
 Plenary papers will also be delivered by leading international scholars and policy practitioners.
 Debates and discussions will encourage dialogue across sectors, deepening our understanding of hate and hate crime, and measures that can be used to combat it.

 By attending the conference, you will have an opportunity to:

 How can I be involved in the conference?